 SHS: Square Hollow Section.
 SHS is referenced by its [Outside dimensions which are both the same] x [Wall Thickness] (mm).

 Skillion: A roof sloping in only one direction.

 Soffit: The exterior ceiling on the underside of the eaves.
 “Soffit” is derived from French and literally means “something fixed underneath”.

 Sq: Short for Square.
 Usually refers to Solid Square Bar.

 SS: Stainless Steel.

 Stanchion: A sturdy upright post that provides support for some other object.
-Stanchion are usually used to support gates.
+Stanchion are commonly used to support gates.
 Stanchion is pronounced as either “Stanchion” or “Staunchion”.

 Tack Weld: A small weld used used to hold metal pieces in place.
 A Tack Weld can be easily broken off if a change needs to be made.

 Tensile strength: The rating of a material which resists being drawn out or stretched apart.